Low-frequency and Moir\'e Floquet engineering: a review: Introduction

-Since the ability to control the properties of the materials can be exploited for their integration in new technologies, researchers have invested resources to elucidate new and efficient mechanisms.
+Since the ability to control the materials' properties can be exploited for their integration in new technologies, researchers have invested resources to elucidate new and efficient mechanisms.
 In the past decade, non-equilibrium approaches have emerged to control the plethora of correlated phases of matter on demand~\cite{Basov2017} and create novel topological phases~\cite{Oka_2019, rudner2020_review,Giovannini_2019,McIver2020,oka2009,lindner2011,rechtsman2013}.
-Next, we provide an overview of experimental results and theoretical proposals in periodically-driven condensed matter systems.
+Next, we provide a brief overview of experimental results and theoretical proposals in periodically-driven condensed matter systems.

-Y. H. Wang \textit{et. al.} reported the first observation of Floquet-Bloch States in Ref. \cite{Wang453}.
+Y. H. Wang \textit{et al. } reported the first observation of Floquet-Bloch States in Ref. \cite{Wang453}.
 They considered a strong topological insulator (Bi$_2$Se$_3$) and applied circularly polarized light with a frequency below the bulk band gap.
 Employing time- and angle-resolved photo-emission spectroscopy, they observed the quasienergy spectrum predicted by Floquet theory.
-Subsequent studies by F. Mahmood \textit{et. al.} Ref. \cite{Mahmood2016} revealed scattering between Floquet–Bloch and Volkov states in Bi$_2$Se$_3$.
-In Ref.\cite{Sie2015}, E. J. Sie \textit{et. al.} employed circularly polarized light to break time-reversal symmetry in transition-metal dichalcogenides to demonstrate valley-selective tunning of the exciton level in each valley.
+Subsequent studies by F. Mahmood \textit{et al. } Ref. \cite{Mahmood2016} revealed scattering between Floquet–Bloch and Volkov states in Bi$_2$Se$_3$.
+In Ref.\cite{Sie2015}, E. J. Sie \textit{et al. } employed circularly polarized light to break time-reversal symmetry in transition-metal dichalcogenides to demonstrate valley-selective tunning of the exciton level in each valley.
 Several other phases have been experimentally realized.
 In particular, discrete-time crystals, which rely on many-body Anderson-localized states~\cite{Nandkishore2015,BASKO20061126}, have been predicted and realized\cite{Yao2017a,choi2017x,else2016,Khemani2016}.
-The light-induced anomalous Hall effect has been reported in graphene~\cite{McIver2020}, a photoinduced structural transition between semimetal phases have been observed in TMDs via second-harmonic generation~\cite{Zhang2019-SymmetrySwitch}, and light-induced switching of stacking order in trilayer graphene~\cite{Zhang2020-trilayer}.
+The light-induced anomalous Hall effect has been reported in graphene~\cite{McIver2020}, a photoinduced structural transition between semimetal phases have been observed in transition metal dichalcogenides via second-harmonic generation~\cite{Zhang2019-SymmetrySwitch}, and light-induced switching of stacking order in trilayer graphene~\cite{Zhang2020-trilayer}.
 For reviews on the theory and experimental aspects of photon-based spectroscopies, see Refs.~\cite{Wang2018-review} and ~\cite{Gedik2017}.